Irons are as important as the drivers and the putters when you are on the golf field.

 However, the players who seek control from the irons would be better off with this set.
 The accuracy and consistency provided are unmatchable.
 You can even play the shots around the green and make the holes from greater distances.

 I would say established amateurs who have got themselves recently in the category of low handicap can take maximum advantage.
-This is because these players seek forgiveness from the clubs and X-Forged is best in the category for that purpose.
+This is because these players seek forgiveness from the clubs and Apex is best in the category for that purpose.

 As far as the overall look and durability go, you would be glad that they do not wear out soon.
 Thanks to the quality construction and craftsmanship, this set would last you a good amount of time.
 The overall aesthetics of the clubs are smooth and pleasant to watch, which is always a good plus to have.